What is a bioactive substrate, and what does it mean for bearded dragons?

 You may have the bare minimum size for a bearded dragon tank.

-While a bioactive substrate may be used in the normal 40-gallon enclosure, it will be more successful and healthier in a bigger tank or wooden setup.
+While a bioactive substrate may be used in the standard 40-gallon enclosure, it will be more successful and healthier in a bigger tank or wooden setup.

 Pro tip: If you are using a wooden enclosure with a glass or wire face, make sure to waterproof the wood before laying down the substrate layers.